lynnfaraday/aresmush.com/_root/tutorials/config/events.md

 1. Go to the Web Portal's Admin screen.
 2. Select Advanced Config.
-3. Edit `config_events.yml`
+3. Edit `events.yml`

-### Calendar Timezone
+### calendar_timezone

-You can change your calendar's timezone on the Teamup website by visiting the admin URL and selecting Settings -> Date and Time -> Timezone.
-You need to also then tell Ares what that timezone is.
-The default is EST.
+Event dates and times are stored in the server's timezone, so it's helpful to tell the players what that is.

-### Events Refresh Cron Job
+### event_alert_cron

 The game will periodically alert players when events are about to start.
 There is a cron job to control when this happens.
-By default it does this every hour.
+By default it does this every quarter hour.
 See the [Cron Job Tutorial](http://www.aresmush.com/tutorials/code/configuring-cron) for help if you want to change this.